 We select our suppliers because they demonstrate specialist skills and techniques.
-China, which has come under attack for labour conditions, also has some of the very best textile manufacturers in the world.
+China has some of the very best textile manufacturers in the world.
 Two of our woven garment suppliers are based in Hangzhou and Suzhou - regions renowned for their silk production.
 We also work with knitwear and jersey suppliers offering farm-to-garment traceability.
-We have long-standing relationships with our seven Chinese suppliers, and have been working with them for an average of six years.
-We can confirm that all of the mills working with our suppliers do not work with XPPC or any of XPCC’s affiliated companies.
+We have long-standing relationships with our Chinese suppliers, and have been working with them for an average of six years.
+We value their level of fibre expertise and reduce the transportation of materials by working with them.
+For example, if a certain fabric is made or woven in China, we seek to produce the garment in the same region.
+We can confirm that all of the mills working with our suppliers do not work with XPCC or any of XPCC’s affiliated companies.
 Whenever we work with a supplier, one of our team visits them in-person to examine working conditions, meet the makers, and ensure that we are satisfied that the supplier’s practises match up to our standards and code of conduct.
 In addition, all of our suppliers have an annual third party audit, using the social auditing methodology and reporting provided by Amfori BSCI.

 What processes have you put in place to minimise waste?

 We forecast our buy and focus on maximising our sell through rate to avoid any excess product.

 As part of our evolving circular strategy, our teams have developed creative approaches for turning potential waste into a valuable resource.
 This includes breathing new life into existing garments through visible repair and repurposing surplus materials.

 We consider carefully our choices regarding fabric cleaning and we want our customers to have the best performance possible for their purchase.
 It is only when absolutely necessary do we accept the dry clean only care instructions.
 We recommend GreenEarth® cleaning through Johnsons.
 They offer a more environmentally friendly method of cleaning.